 This can be felt more or less at high speeds or when slowing down, and you can often feel the steering wheel shaking as you brake.

-Finally, a wobbling or shaking feeling together with uneven brake pad wear, is a clear sign that you’re breaks need immediately attention.
+Finally, a wobbling or shaking feeling, together with uneven brake pad wear, is a clear sign that you’re breaks need immediate attention.

 Engaging ABS (Anti-lock Braking System)

 In situations where you have to slam the brakes, the ABS (Anti-Lock Braking System) can activate to avoid locking the wheels.
 It does this by rapidly increasing and decreasing brake fluid pressure to individual calipers, which is why some may confuse this with actual brake pulsation.

 However, the “pulsating” or strange feeling in the brake pedal from the ABS is simply a safety feature of the braking assist system performing as intended.
 This is why many mechanics refer to this as a “brake pulsation myth.”